aspose-slides/Aspose.Slides-API-References/content/net/english/aspose.slides/iimage/height/_index.md

 ## IImage.Height property

-Gets the height of the image.
+Gets the height of the image in pixels.

 ```csharp
 public int Height { get; }